timescale/docs/timescaledb/how-to-guides/backup-and-restore/docker-and-wale.md

 run it in an orchestration framework such as Kubernetes.

 <highlight type="deprecation">
-This section describes using the WAL-E sidecar for archiving, that is deprecated on TimescaleDB.
+This section describes using the WAL-E sidecar for archiving, which is deprecated on TimescaleDB.
 We strongly recommend that you do not use this feature in a production environment.
 </highlight>